saifalisew1508/TelegramAdderTool/README.md

 - Unlimited account
 - Account are used with sync so less wait time
 - Cross platform
 - First open source add member written in pyrogram
+- I only make it stable free version will be never got new features.

 ### Premium Version
 - All Free Version features with some premium features